 simple bridges over creeks etc.

-Here's a few pics of the top of the track where the terrain is
+Here are a few pics of the top of the track where the terrain is really steep

 Some of the walking track.

 We are also landscaping the area around the containers